mcminis1/mcminis1.github.io/docs/_posts/2023-01-27-model-comparison.markdown

 2. Use context and user question to get a response.

 At that point I can reassess whether a smaller model will be sufficient, or I need to use one of the commercial options.
 It might be worthwhile to look into the commercial options before building this workflow out to see if anything there changes my mind.

+These smaller models are interesting in their own right.
+I think they will be useful for single task problems like sentiment analysis, search/embeddings, and multi-class classification.
+When combined with a larger LLM, we can optimize the cost/benefit tradeoff.
+Not everything will need the newest state-of-the-art LLM.